 Sedimentation occurs when water carrying eroded soil particles slows long enough to allow soil particles to settle out.
 The smaller the particle, the longer it stays in suspension.
 Larger, heavier particles such as gravel and sand settle out sooner than smaller, lighter particles such as clay.
-Clay may stay in suspension for very long periods, contributing significantly to water turbidity.
+Clay may stay in suspension for very long periods, contributing significantly to water turbidity (cloudiness).

-Sediment also may carry pesticides—such as herbicides and insecticides—that may be toxic to aquatic plants and animals.
+Sediment also may carry pesticides, such as herbicides and insecticides, that may be toxic to aquatic plants and animals.
 The varying chemical properties of pesticides—for example, their solubility, toxicity, and chemical breakdown rate—determine the potential damage to water quality.

-Household Waste Disposal
+Household Wastewater Disposal

 Land Application of Nutrient Containing Organic Materials

+The characteristics of the wastes determine the allowable land application rates.
+Each waste type will contain one constituent that limits the amount that can be safely applied to land.
+This limiting constituent may be one of the plant nutrients such as nitrogen or phosphorus, one of the heavy metals such as zinc, copper, cadmium, or lead, or other constituents such as sodium or calcium carbonate.
+Waste regulations administered by the state and recommendations developed by North Carolina State University provide information on correct loading rates.
+Updated information is available at the Nutrient Management in North Carolina website.
+With most wastes generated in North Carolina and applied to supply the nitrogen and phosphorus needs of a crop, following recommendations based on an analysis of the waste and soil will prevent health hazards and crop toxicities.
 The soil's capacity to use, retain, or reduce the undesirable effects of waste varies significantly according to the physical, chemical, and biological properties of the soil and the characteristics of the wastes.
 Thus, the development of a land treatment system must be tailored to the characteristics of the specific site and the specific waste.
 The following are among the characteristics that may disqualify a site: steep slopes; very clayey or sandy soils; nearby streams, wells, and property lines; a likelihood of flooding; and shallow depth to bedrock or the water table.
 Because each site has a finite capacity to accept certain waste constituents (for example, heavy metals such as zinc, copper, and cadmium), a threshold may be reached beyond which land application of wastes is no longer acceptable.

 lmportance of Good Soil Management

 Manure application rates should be based on the available portion of the nutrients and should not exceed the nutrient requirements of the crop.
 Excessive loading may result in surface water and groundwater pollution.
-For more information on livestock and poultry manure, see Extension Service publications AG-439-4, Swine Manure as a Fertilizer Source, AG-439-5, Poultry Manure as a Fertilizer Source, AG-439-28, Dairy Manure as a Fertilizer Source, and also the North Carolina Agricultural Chemicals Manual.
+For more information on livestock and poultry manure, see NC State Extension publications AG-439-4, Swine Manure as a Fertilizer Source, AG-439-5, Poultry Manure as a Fertilizer Source, AG-439-28, and Dairy Manure as a Fertilizer Source, and also the North Carolina Agricultural Chemicals Manual.
 Soil testing also should be conducted to determine proper loading rates.
 Examples of how to compute manure application rates are outlined in these publications.

-Many agricultural and industrial practices can threaten our water quality if soil properties and capabilities are poorly understood or are ignored.
+Many agricultural and industrial practices can threaten water quality if soil properties and capabilities are poorly understood or are ignored.
 These threats are serious, but they also are manageable.
 Water quality can be improved while protecting the productivity and value of the soil for agricultural, industrial, and recreational uses.
 We can have both healthy soil and clean water by applying good soil management practices.

 This publication is a revision of an earlier version.
-The authors would like to thank M. Cook, S. C. Hodges, G. Nadermand and J. P. Zublena for their earlier contributions.
+The authors would like to thank D. Crouse, J. Godfrey, R. McLaughlin, M. Cook, S. C. Hodges, G. Nadermand and J. P. Zublena for their earlier contributions.

 North Carolina State University and North Carolina A&T State University commit themselves to positive action to secure equal opportunity regardless of race, color, creed, national origin, religion, sex, age, veteran status or disability.
 In addition, the two Universities welcome all persons without regard to sexual orientation.